silverweed/rock/README.md

 *  operand1 (op) operand2
 *  a builtin expr (like `? var`)

-(For the list of binary operators available, [look here](https://github.com/silverweed/rock/blob/master/rock.coffee#L277))
+For the list of binary operators available, look to the code; they're all the 'usual' operators, but beware that:

+* `<>` is the inequality check operator
+* `..` is the concatenation operator (coerces operands to string)
+* `^` is the elevating-to-power operator.

 #### Notes ####
 * The scope is made up by a chain of contexts, having the standard context as a root.